junhe/transcript-sucker/README.md

 ```

 The code handles the unexpected charset by replacing it.
 If you do
-not replace it, error will occur during parsing.
+not replace it, errors will occur during parsing.